tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-In the first case the use of the ACK message is optional because the peer will retransmit in any case and therefore the ACK just allows for selective retransmission, as opposed to the whole flight retransmission in previous versions of DTLS.
+In the first case the use of the ACK message is optional because the peer will retransmit in any case and therefore the ACK just allows for selective or early retransmission, as opposed to the timeout-based whole flight retransmission in previous versions of DTLS.
 When DTLS 1.3 is used in deployments with lossy networks, such as low-power, long range radio networks as well as low-power mesh networks, the use of ACKs is recommended.